-You may have heard of the General Data Protection Regulation (GDPR), the upcoming changes to the European Union data protection law that become effective on May 25, 2018.
+You may have heard of the General Data Protection Regulation (GDPR), the European Union data protection law that went into effect on May 25, 2018.
 Its purpose is to harmonize data protection laws across the EU, give people in the EU enhanced rights to their data, and require businesses to meet certain technical and organizational controls around their collection and processing of personal information.

 Meetup has made changes in line with these new standards that we will roll out to members globally.

 - Details on how we use your information, such as your location and other platform activity, and the choices and controls available to you.

 - Responsibilities for businesses that process personal information, such as asking consent for marketing communications.

 - Opportunities to request more information about the data we store, or to modify it.